Bogomil-Simitchiev/HtmlCSS-SoftUni/README.md

 # HtmlCSS-SoftUni

-All HtmlCSS exercises

-SoftUni HtmlCSS Course
+SoftUni course for HTML and CSS